n-elie7/alu-shell/io_redirections_and_filters/README.md

 This command will delete where there are those specified letters.
 ## rev
 This command is used to reverse its input.
+## cut -d: -f1,6 /etc/passwd | sort
+This command extracts the 1st field (username) and the 6th field (home directory) from /etc/passwd, separated by : and sort it.
 ~